gm0stache/atproto-bkup/README.md

 ##### integration

-to run the execution tests, run `docker compose up --build` in the root dir.
+to run the execution tests, run `make test-integration` in the root dir.

 ### todos: